Introduction to vo.table

 Note

-Output always conforms to the 1.1 spec.
+Output always conforms to the 1.1 or 1.2 spec, depending on the input.

 Using vo.table